thegafo/json-similarity/README.md

 console.log(`Similarity Score: ${similarityScore}`); // Output: Similarity Score: 0.666...
 ```

-## License

-This project is licensed under the MIT License.

 ## Contributing

 Contributions are welcome!
 Please submit an issue or pull request on the GitHub repository.

 ---

 Feel free to integrate this package into your project.
-For any issues or feature requests, please open an issue on GitHub.
+For any issues or feature requests, please open an issue on [GitHub](https://github.com/thegafo/json-similarity).